 As I mentioned in the previous section: the dose makes the poison.
 Being aware of this, we can discuss common issues with overconsumption of caffeine.

-Caffeine Overdose: Although not talked about AT ALL, caffeine overdoses are real.
-While working at my old job years ago, I consumed over a gram of caffeine in a span of a few hours.
+While working at my old job years ago, I consumed over a gram of caffeine (1000mg) in a span of a few hours.
 The following happened:

 I was lucky in that instance... others have not been, as reported by the FDA.